runa-hashimoto/RGC_scRNA-seq/README.md

 #

 ### Input data
-The scRNA-seq dataset is publicly available from GEO:`GSM4635075`
+The scRNA-seq dataset is publicly available from GEO: `GSM4635075`

 Set the input file path in `1_scRNAseq_preprocessing_and_RGC_extraction.py`.

-### Gene set used for the cell cycle trajectory analysis
+### Gene set used for the cell-cycle trajectory analysis
-The 883-gene set used in the analysis reported in the paper is provided in this repository as:
+The 883-gene set used in the analysis reported in the paper is provided in this repository as: `GO_union_genes_expressed_in_cluster3_RGC_pct05_gene_symbols_only_2026-04-24.csv`
-`GO_union_genes_expressed_in_cluster3_RGC_pct05_gene_symbols_only_2026-04-24.csv`

-Because QuickGO is continuously updated, rerunning the GO retrieval may produce a slightly different gene set.
+Because Gene Ontology annotations are updated over time, rerunning the QuickGO retrieval may produce a slightly different gene set.

 ### Environment
-Python environment information is provided in:
+Python environment information is provided in: `environment_scenv.yml`

-`environment_scenv.yml`
+R environment information for the cell-cycle trajectory analysis is provided in: `RGC_GO_pct05_sessionInfo.txt`